SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_Generali.md

 <br><br><br><br>

 Go now back to the **0Generali** spreadsheet and review the data.
-The script seems to work, it has no more duplicate lines, no lines without percentages and there is only one heading.
+The script seems to work, it has no more duplicate lines, no lines without percentages and there is only one header.
 <br><br>
 ![Alt Image Text](./Images/WS_Setup665.png "Setupxx")